ricksaha2000/MedBay-V1/README.md

 ## What's next for MedBay-V1

-Integrating different languages into our chatbots to provide even a better user experience and adding all our ideated modules to the main application.
-Adding a IoT device like Fitbit to our heart rate monitoring system application Provide a detailed yoga plan recommendation Adding customer feedback portal in the e-test comparison application
+ - Integrating different languages into our chatbots to provide even a better user experience and adding all our ideated modules to the main application.
+ - Adding a IoT device like Fitbit to our heart rate monitoring system application Provide a detailed yoga plan recommendation Adding customer feedback portal in the e-test comparison application
+ - Integration of local languages to our product and expand our products to several more local medicine distributors for better user experience and wider reach out.
+ - Make our chatbot robust to handle more complex enquiry or product detail enquiry
+ - Include a voice based assitant to navigate the entire application

 ## Demo